Kylahr/Mahi-Mahi/README.md

 ## Additional Tips
 - You might have to run VS Code as admin for it to work properly.
-- Avoid running the bot for more than 10 hours continuously.
+- Avoid running the bot for long periods of time.
 - You can change key bindings at the top of the code.
 If you need help with the correct string for a key binding, feel free to ask ChatGPT.
+- IF YOU GET BANNED IT IS NOT ONE ME, YOU HAVE BEEN WARNED!!!